Workspace Security

 Layer 1: Input Validation

-- Path traversal blocking -- Rejects
+- Path traversal blocking -- Rejects attempts to escape the workspace directory

-../, symlink evasion, null bytes - System path blocking -- Blocks access to OS system directories
+- System path blocking -- Blocks access to OS system directories

 Layer 2: OS-Level Sandbox